rodneyshupe/Cookbook/Recipes/SoupsAndStews/PressureCookerChili.rst

 Directions
 ----------

-1. Turn your Instant Pot to the saute setting.
-When the display says HOT add in the piece of bacon and the onion.
-The onion will cook in the bacon grease.
-Stir for a couple of minutes and then add in the beef.
+1. Turn the Instant Pot to the saute setting.
+When the display says HOT, add the piece of bacon and the onion, letting the onion cook in the bacon grease.
+Stir for a couple of minutes, then add the beef.
 Break up the beef and brown it for 5-10 minutes.
+Spoon off and discard any excess grease.
-If there is excess grease spoon it off and discard.
-Leave the bacon in there for added flavour.
+   Leave the bacon in for added flavour.
-2. Add in the kosher salt, pepper, chili powder, cumin, garlic powder, Better than Bouillon and adobo.
-Stir to really coat the beef in all the seasonings.
+2. Add the kosher salt, pepper, chili powder, cumin, garlic powder, Better than Bouillon and adobo.
+Stir to coat the beef in all the seasonings.
-3. Pour the water into the pot and scrape the bottom of the pot so that it's clean.
+3. Pour the water into the pot and scrape the bottom until it is clean.
 Turn off the saute setting.
-4. Next layer the following ingredients on top of the beef and do not stir: chili beans and juices, crushed tomatoes, tomato paste (in dollops).
-   Lastly sprinkle in the cinnamon and cocoa powder.
+4. Layer the following on top of the beef without stirring: chili beans and juices, crushed tomatoes, and tomato paste in dollops.
+Sprinkle in the cinnamon and cocoa powder.
 5. Cover the Instant Pot and secure the lid.
-Make sure the valve is set to sealing.
+Set the valve to sealing.
 Set the manual/pressure cook button to 20 minutes on high pressure.
-When the time is up let the pot sit for 15 minutes and then move the valve to venting.
+When the time is up, let the pot sit for 15 minutes, then move the valve to venting.
    Remove the lid.
-6. Stir the chili really well.
-Then ladle into bowls and serve with toppings.
-If desired refrigerate the chili and warm up the next day and serve for even better flavour.
+6. Stir the chili well, then ladle into bowls and serve with toppings.
+If desired, refrigerate the chili and warm it the next day to serve for even better flavour.

 Notes
 -----

 Slow Cooker Directions:

 1. Heat a pan over medium high heat.
-Add in the bacon and onion.
-Saute the onion in the bacon grease.
-Then add in the ground beef and brown for about 5-10 minutes.
+Add the bacon and onion.
+Saute the onion in the bacon grease, then add the ground beef and brown for about 5-10 minutes.
 Spoon off any excess grease.
-2. Add the beef into the slow cooker.
-Add in the kosher salt, pepper, chili powder, cumin, garlic powder, Better than Bouillon and adobo.
-   Stir to really coat the beef in all the seasonings.
+2. Add the beef to the slow cooker.
+Add the kosher salt, pepper, chili powder, cumin, garlic powder, Better than Bouillon and adobo.
+Stir to coat the beef in all the seasonings.
-3. Add in the water, chili beans with juices, crushed tomatoes, tomato paste, cinnamon and cocoa powder, Stir well.
+3. Add the water, chili beans with juices, crushed tomatoes, tomato paste, cinnamon and cocoa powder.
+Stir well.
 4. Cover the slow cooker and cook on low for 6-8 hours.
 5. Remove the lid.
-Stir the chili really well.
-Then ladle into bowls and serve with toppings.
-If desired refrigerate the chili and warm up the next day and serve for even better flavour.
+Stir the chili well, then ladle into bowls and serve with toppings.
+If desired, refrigerate the chili and warm it the next day to serve for even better flavour.